-With regard to passenger road transport, the FS Group supports the integrated use of urban and extra-urban rail and road transport services, both in Italy and abroad, and the interchange between them.

-With regard to this, the Passenger Transport Sector met a demand for about 1.8 billion passengerkm in 2024, down by 3.6% compared to 2023, against a supply produced in 2024 of about 160 million buskm, up by 1.9% compared to the previous year.
+With regard to passenger road transport, the FS Group supports the integrated use of urban and extra-urban rail and road transport services, both in Italy and abroad, and the interchange between them. a demand for about 1.8 billion passengerkm in 2024, down by 3.6% compared to 2023, against a supply produced in 2024 of about 160 million buskm, up by 1.9% compared to the previous year.